Dr. Carmichael D. Crutchfield

 Ph.D., Garrett-Evangelical Theological Seminary

-He is also the General Secretary of the Department of Christian Education of the Christian Methodist Episcopal Church where he has written and published numerous curricula, including the first published Vacation Bible School material for his denomination.
+As General Secretary of the Department of Christian Education and Formation of the Christian Methodist Episcopal (CME) Church, a position he has been elected six times to four-year terms by the Christian Methodist Episcopal Church; Dr. Crutchfield has written and published numerous curricula, including the first published Vacation Bible School material for the CME Church.
+Other highlighted curricula developed are The Enlightened Males Manual: A Rites of Passage for African American MalesIt is All About Discipleship.

 Learn more about Dr. Crutchfield’s research, teaching, and ministry.